 To understand how the study worked, you need to know a little more about the Archerfish.
 This fish usually spits a stream of water out of its mouth to make a selection.
 In most instances, it is used to knock prey off sticks and debris in the water, so that they can make a meal of it.
 In the study, scientists trained fish to select an image by spitting at it.
 When the Archerfish spat at a particular picture, they were rewarded with a treat.
 Some fish started spitting at the “reward” image in just a few days (less than 90 trials) whereas others took up to two weeks to learn which image was “familiar”.
 Then there were 44 more images added to the compilation and presented to the fish.
 The fish were able to select the “familiar” image with 81% accuracy.

 So, the next time you see your Goldfish or Guppy begging for food at the surface when you enter the room, it probably recognizes you as its food-giver.
-Much the same, if you have an Archerfish and keeps spitting at you with accuracy, you can assume that it recognizes you.
+Much the same, if you have an Archerfish that keeps spitting at you with accuracy, you can assume that it recognizes you.

 Can A Fish Be Trained? | Can You Teach A Fish To Remember Tricks?